erinf13/BIO_350_F25/README.md

  -  confusion and technical difficulties
  -  introduced matplotlib and plotting on x y axis
  -  graph was blank at first but somehow managed to get data to show up

+IC Example 1 : log and conditional elements
+ - turned graph from assignment 2 into a log
+ - created if, if else, and else conditions
+ - created more graphs changing the algoritm